rikiod/SpaceCommsApp/README.md

 We began by learning about protocols used in technology today, furthering our background information so we can create our own protocol to communicate effectively.

-**Table 5:**  Some highly prominent protocols used in many of today's technology, their creator(s), and their function.
+**Table 5:**  Some highly prominent protocols used in many of today's technologies, their creator(s), and their function.

 | Name  | Creator | Summary |
 | :----: |:----:| :----:|